Star Wars: X-wing (book series): Solo Command (1999)

 Solo Command (1999) is the seventh novel in the series, and the final book to detail the adventures of Wraith Squadron.
 Their covert mission has been a success.
-The enemy has been vanquished.
-Or so they thought.
+The enemy has been vanquished, or so they thought.
 The Super Star Destroyer Iron Fist somehow escaped destruction and with it the New Republic's greatest threat, the infamous warlord Zsinj.
 To defeat him, Wraith Squadron must join a combat task force led by the only man crafty enough to beat Zsinj at his own game: Han Solo.
 But Zsinj knows the X-wing pilots' indomitable courage is both their greatest strength—and their greatest weakness.
-For even against the most overwhelming odds, the Rebels will fight to the death.
-And that will leave Zsinj the galaxy's unchallenged master!
+Zsinj attempts to sow chaos and confusion among the New Republic ranks using brainwashed sleeper agents.
+Despite these setbacks, Han resorts to the unthinkable and allies himself with Admiral Rogriss from the Imperial Remnant to take down Zsinj together.
+Cornered by both forces, Zsinj enacts a daring ploy to fake the destruction of the Iron Fist, ensuring he escapes to fight another day while Han and the New Republic believe they have won.